-What: The fourth annual Kingman Island Bluegrass and Folk Festival presented by Events DC, featuring seven bluegrass bands including The Hackensaw Boys and more.
+What: The fith annual Kingman Island Bluegrass and Folk Festival presented by Whole Foods Market, featuring 8 bluegrass bands including The Hackensaw Boys and more.
 The festival will celebrate local music, food, and culture as well as the revitalization of the Anacostia River.

-The Festival will include seven hours of performances by local bluegrass bands, DC’s favorite food trucks, Sierra Nevada beer, bike giveaways from BicycleSPACE and tours of the island, local music busking stages, and a children’s area with crafts and games.
+The Festival will include seven hours of performances by local bluegrass bands, DC’s favorite food trucks, Sierra Nevada beer, kayaks and climbing Wall by REI, bike giveaways from BicycleSPACE and tours of the island, local music busking stages, and a children’s area with crafts and games.

 “DC has many local treasures with a great cultural history.
 Kingman Island is one of our hidden environmental jewels and bluegrass owns a remarkable musical tradition in our city.
 This festival celebrates both.” – Ward 6 Council Member Timmy Wells